Visit to the Book Arts Lab with the "Fictions of Childhood" class, Spring '14. Warm thanks to Rebecca Darling for allowing me to use her photos.

 I received my Ph.D. from Brown University in 2011, with a dissertation on the history of clumsiness in the 18th and 19th centuries.
 I am thrilled to say that the book, L'école de la maladresse: de J.J.
 Rousseau à J.J.
 Grandville, will be published by Honoré Champion.
 I am currently working on a second book project titled XIXth-century Social Types and the (un)making of French National Identity.
 This project combines my literary interests with my work on the graphic arts of the 19th century.

-This e-portfolio is designed to present my teaching practice — it includes a teaching philosophy statement, teaching materials, sample syllabi, as well as evaluations of my teaching performance by both students and faculty supervisors at Bryn Mawr College -- where I was a Visiting Assistant Professor last year --, Gettysburg College, and Brown University, where I received my PhD in May of 2011.
+This e-portfolio is designed to present my teaching practice — it includes a teaching philosophy statement, teaching materials, sample syllabi, as well as evaluations of my teaching performance by both students and faculty supervisors at Wellesley College (2013-15), Bryn Mawr College (2012-13), Gettysburg College (2011-12), and Brown University (2005-2011).

 I like to consider my research as a ground in which new teaching interests are bound to grow; I find that the reverse is also true, and that class discussions and students' remarks have often made me look at my research in a new way.

 Please do not hesitate to contact me if you have any questions, or if you would like to look at more material.
 I look forward to hearing from you!

 The print reproduced on the first page of this website is an illustration of Moby Dick by Rockwell Kent (1930).
 As an image of both travel and collaboration, it seemed particularly fit to illustrate my vision of teaching.